Research

 Publications

-Here is a copy of my CV from the NASA webpage.
+Here is a copy of my current CV.

-Although I have had occasional reason to add to the talks, still make updates to ZeusMP, and still work in astrophysics, I no longer directly do research.
+Although I have had occasional reason to add to the talks, and still make updates to ZeusMP, I no longer do research.
+I still keep this page up since it is a nice place to keep slides and posters and similar things.

 I also organized the weekly theory group lunch time talks for a while.
 I hope it is still going strong since it was a good experience (both in terms of organizing and attending).